Lesson 8 | Testing client connectivity |

 Remember, if you make any changes to the tnsnames.ora file, you should always attempt a new connection afterwards to ensure the changes have taken effect.
 Oracle's TNS resolution does not require a server or service restart after modifying the tnsnames.ora file.

-Sometimes, you setup a Oracle Net connection, and it does not work.
-This is more likely to happen when you edit your tnsnames.ora file manually than it is when you use Oracle Net Configuration Assistant.
-Partly that is because Oracle Net Configuration Assistant tests the connection capability when you create it, and partly that's because using Oracle Net Configuration Assistant reduces your chance of making a mistake.
+Sometimes you setup a Oracle Net connection and it does not work.
+This is more likely to happen when you edit your tnsnames.ora file manually instead of using (NETCA) Oracle Net Configuration Assistant.
+This is because Oracle Net Configuration Assistant

 - Whether your listener.ora file on the server is correct